Cyber Insurance Compliance Services with The Scarlett Group

 Cyber Insurance, like any other insurance, is meant to provide a guaranteed payout or assistance in the event of a negative scenario occurring.
 Unfortunately, most organizations fail to realize the critical impact that their own environment may have on the insurance payout.
-Just as an unlocked vehicle parked in a bad area may not be viable for a claim, your organization's unprotected network could be at a similar risk.
+Just as an unlocked vehicle parked in a bad area may not be viable for a claim, your organization's unprotected network could be at similar risk.
 Our team at The Scarlett Group specializes in managed security and IT services.
-We will work with your existing IT and Cybersecurity staff to augment their capabilities, providing essential cybersecurity services and consultation wit the express goal of meeting your cyber insurance policy's expectations.
+We will work with your existing IT and Cybersecurity staff to augment their capabilities, providing essential cybersecurity services and consultation with the express goal of meeting your cyber insurance policy's expectations.
 Our solutions also align with a huge array of pre-defined cybersecurity compliance frameworks, providing the appropriate resources where necessary to accomplish additional compliance while remaining conscious of cost and expectations.
-No matter the size of the organization, we can affordably help close the security and IT gaps for the policy that your utilize at your organization.
+No matter the size of the organization, we can affordably help close the security and IT gaps for the policy utilized at your organization.

 Reduce the Risk of Attack and Increase the Chance of Payout

 The irony of managed cyber insurance compliance is the fact that our controls, solutions, and expertise will significantly reduce the chances of requiring a payout.
 When we work with your team to close network gaps and reduce risk, we will significantly reduce the chances of a successful cybercriminal incident.
 If something does slip through the cracks, the cyber insurance compliance service will provide validating documentation, reporting, and remediation assistance wherever needed.
-Our team can work with your insurance to ensure proper evidence is provided.
+Our team can work with your insurance company to ensure proper evidence is provided.

 - Policy Term Compliance: We help your team determine the exact terms within your policy for insurance compliance and work to swiftly meet compliance expectations.